let's talk

 And see how you would have done it differently.

 Also, invest your time and whatever resources you can into user-research.
 Talk to your users in different design stages.
-They can be your best source of information as you continue with your work with an MVP development.
+They can be your best source of information as you continue with MVP development.
+At SpdLoad, we conduct user research as a part of our MVP development services

 Notice how they interact with your UI and if there are any loopholes that you can fix, elements that you can improve, or hurdles that you can eliminate.